deeztek/Hermes-Secure-Email-Gateway/updates/v260815/README.md

 imported without its chain so no bundle file was ever created.
 The first of those is the certificate-delete bug fixed in this same release.

-**This upgrade repairs it.** Any certificate whose SANs are marked validated but whose files are absent has that flag cleared, and a dangling directive is removed from the live Postfix config.
-Validation flags are reset rather than deleted, so your SAN configuration survives and simply re-validates once a certificate is genuinely issued.
+**This upgrade repairs it.** SAN rows for a certificate whose files are absent are removed, and a dangling directive is taken out of the live Postfix config.
+Nothing you configured is lost: those rows are rebuilt from your SAN prefixes on the next sync, and they re-validate once a certificate is genuinely issued.
 A healthy install is left untouched.

+It also reports, without changing, any of the console, SMTP or mail certificate bindings pointing at files that are not there.
+Which certificate to use is your decision, so the upgrade names the problem rather than reassigning it.

+Related, and the same failure in a different place: **selecting an SMTP TLS certificate whose files are missing is now refused** rather than accepted.
+A certificate can appear in that picker before it has finished issuing.
+Nginx and Dovecot fall back to the bootstrap certificate in that situation; Postfix does not, and binding one that is not on disk stops mail being accepted over TLS.
+The save is declined, the missing path is named, and the certificate already in use stays in use.

 ## What to do